JanssenProject/jans/docker-jans-saml/README.md

 ### Hybrid mapping

 As per v1.0.1, hybrid persistence supports all available persistence types.
-To configure hybrid persistence and its data mapping, follow steps below:
+To configure hybrid persistence and its data mapping, follow the steps below:

 1. Set `CN_PERSISTENCE_TYPE` environment variable to `hybrid`